Western Heritage Center Student Contest

 What is the Student Contest?

-The contest’s theme, “Assimilation through Education,” invites students to discuss the history and impacts of American Indian Boarding Schools.
-Students will do their own research on a topic that interests them about American Indian Boarding Schools history—nationally, statewide, or personally.
+The contest’s theme (determined by exhibit themes), invites students to discuss the history and impacts of American history.
+Students will do their own research on a topic that interests them about the state theme’s history—nationally, statewide, or personally.

 Individual students, pairs, or classes will get to choose the medium.
 Accepted formats include papers, websites, pieces of art, films, poems, or songs (exceptions can be made upon contact).